Ennum Eppozhum: Release

-The film released on 27 March 2015, in 215 centers all over India (89 centers in Kerala), making it the biggest release for a Sathyan Anthikad cinema.
-MAS Film and Entertainment distributed the film in Europe, while Achu and Achu's Creations in Australia, and New Zealand, Singapore Coliseum in Singapore and Celluloid Japan in Japan.
+The film was released on 27 March 2015 in 215 centers all over India (89 centers in Kerala), making it the biggest release for a Sathyan Anthikad cinema.
+MAS Film and Entertainment distributed the film in Europe, while Achu and Achu's Creations in Australia and New Zealand, Singapore Coliseum in Singapore and Celluloid Japan in Japan.

 Home media

 The Blu-ray, DVD and VCD of Ennum Eppozhum was released by Central Home Entertainment.

 Reception

 Critical response

 The film mostly received mixed reviews.

 Malayala Manorama rated 3.5 out of 5 stars and said "The highlight of the film is its director-actors combo".
 "Ennum Eppozhum is for you, if you belong to that set of people who believe that films should be as light as possible since life is unbearably heavy".
 Gulf News wrote "Ennum Eppozhum is a clean family drama.
 Ennum Eppozhum makes no lofty pretensions but narrates a simple story that could be yours, or your neighbour’s or maybe the woman up the alley".
 The Hindu stated, "Ennum Eppozhum is a family drama that sans the drama.
 Ennum Eppozhum is buoyed by its star cast and a host of light moments though not particularly funny.
 This is the second in series aimed at bringing back star power of Manju Warrier.
 Its romance is treated with subtlety and without challenging conservative beliefs, making one drive to open conclusions and ‘drivel confusion’."